Ana-Niko-byte/seeds-n-saps/README.md

 I made sure to debug common and often missed bugs like links to socials and other websites.
 Everything was working correctly, but this is a good habit to have for common debugging.

 #### Color Contrast Accessibility Validator

+##### Root Colours
+Shown are the root colours used across the website:

+:root{
+    --lightgreen: rgb(176, 227, 176);
+    --darkgreen: rgb(55, 103, 55);
+    --lightgrey: rgb(209, 209, 209);
+    --darkgrey: rgb(34, 34, 34);
+}

 I also ran a contrast test using Color Contrast Accessibility Validator to see if my text and its backgrounds were legible.
 The results I received were a little confusing, as some of the text was read on completely different background colours than what they are actually placed on.
 It was only after running the site through WAVE (another accessibility checker) did I realise that the contrast problems were based on the text color and the background color property set under the images, rather than on the image color and the text.

 ![color validator](docs/images/bad-readability.png)
-![color validator](docs/images/contrast-fixed.png)
 Here you can see a very clear contrast problem, which only worsens as the screen gets smaller.
 I solved this by adding a black backdrop with a set opacity so that the image didn't fully disappear and the backgrounds could work harmoniously together.
+This is shown in the image below.
+![color validator](docs/images/contrast-fixed.png)

 ![color validator](docs/images/okay-legibility.png)
 This image was also detected as poor legibility on WAVE but I didn't initially understand why until I hovered over the heading and saw that the dark grey 'plan b' background color I set in case the image failed showed very low contrast and would result in poor legibility.
 The same problem extended to the subheading below the main heading.
 See image below.